 Select MachinesSimulator3 under I/O devices.

 This will show you the driver and IO associated with the program.
-In our case, we are only using 2 digital inputs and 2 digital outputs but this is the default IO count.
+We only use two digital inputs and two digital outputs, but this is the default IO count.

 Close the open tabs and select Program under Software.